MyPicture

 My group is involved in research projects in the following areas:

-A major tool of our group's work is computing.
-The image shows our group supercomputer, Enviro, which is integrated in the high performance computing cluster administered by USF Research Computing.
-We have also starting doing laboratory work for measurement and analysis of pollutants.
-For information about our shared laboratory facilities , click here.
+A major tool of our group's work is computing, including use of the high performance computing clusters administered by USF Research Computing.
+We also do field and laboratory work for measurement and analysis of air pollutants.
+Coming soon - information about our new shared environmental laboratory facilities in Interdisciplinary Research Building (IDR 107).

 Prospective Students:

-I am seeking qualified and motivated graduate students for study of air quality related research topics.
+I seek qualified and motivated graduate students for study of air quality related research topics.
 I am specifically interested in students with undergraduate degrees in technical fields (i.e. engineering, computer science, chemistry, mathematics, statistics).
-Student may apply for a MPH, MS, or PhD degrees in Environmental Health, through the Department of Environmental & Occupational Health, or MS, ME or PhD in Environmental Engineering, through the Department of Civil & Environmental Engineering.
-Prospective applicants should refer to the USF Graduate School admissions procedures as well as requirements specific to the department (EOH, CEE).
-Prospective applicants are encouraged to apply for those funding opportunities (College of Public Health Opportunities; College of Engineering Fellowship Opportunities; USF Fellowship; Other Fellowship listings) relevant to your degree plans.
+Students may apply for a MPH, MS, or PhD degrees in Environmental Health, through the Department of Environmental & Occupational Health, or Masters a or PhD in Environmental Engineering, through the Department of Civil & Environmental Engineering.
+Prospective applicants should refer to the USF Graduate School admissions procedures as well as requirements specific to the department.
+Prospective applicants are encouraged to apply for those funding opportunities (College of Public Health Opportunities; College of Engineering Fellowship Opportunities; USF Fellowship; and external fellowship listings) relevant to your degree plans.

 Links of Interest